 - When the vehicle is in motion, the bed must be in the stowed (up) position. - When in the stowed position, the only item on top of the bed should be the mattress and bedding.
-Do not use the area on top of the bed as additional storage. - Before lowering the bed for use, ensure the area below is clear of people and obstructions. - This is especially important in beds over garages. - In order to lower the bed for use, push it up slightly whilst pressing the release button on the frame then pull the bed down to the desired height.
+Do not use the area on top of the bed as additional storage.
+Position bunk nets and ladders underneath the mattress. - Before lowering the bed for use, ensure the area below is clear of people and obstructions. - This is especially important in beds over garages. - In order to lower the bed for use, push it up slightly whilst pressing the release button on the frame then pull the bed down to the desired height.